Benz06021994/Implementiation-of-Unsupervised-Learning-in-Iris-Dataset/README.md

 Preprocessing: Use the same standardized data as in KMeans.

 Clustering: Apply agglomerative hierarchical clustering with different linkage criteria (e.g., 'ward', 'complete').
+            No of clusters '3' found by plotting a dendogram

-Visualization: Use a dendrogram to visualize the hierarchical structure and a scatter plot to visualize the final clusters.
+Visualization: Used a dendrogram to visualize the hierarchical structure and a scatter plot to visualize the final clusters.

 ## Conclusion